mkjaergaard/opendaq-python/README.md

 You will need **administrator rights** (root access) to install this package system-wide.

-Use the console and go to the folder where you downloaded the opendaq-python package.:
+Use the console and go to the folder where you downloaded the opendaq-python package:

 ```sh
     $ python setup.py install